Have you ever wondered if you can use your laptop as a second monitor for your Windows or Mac desktop?

 Make sure you include the spaces and then hit Enter.

 What you are looking for in the list is either:

 Wireless Display Support: Yes or Wireless Display Support: No

-With an adapter you may have to use a dongle in your laptop or use a wireless connection.
-Either way you will have to add a device in Control Panel on your Windows 7 desktop.
-Using both of these methods you should be able to extend your Windows 7 screen to your laptop.
+With an adapter, you may have to use a dongle on your laptop or use a wireless connection.
+Either way, you will have to add a device in Control Panel on your Windows 7 desktop.
+Using both of these methods, you should be able to extend your Windows 7 screen to your laptop.